 Using the Navigation Pane

-One of the benefits of using headings is the ability to navigate through your document using Word’s Navigation Pane quickly.
+One benefit of using headings is the ability to navigate through your document using Word’s Navigation Pane.
 Here’s how to enable it:

 - Go to the “View” tab at the top of the screen.